Skip to main content

 Instructions

 Wrap a source in a kaleidoscope / radial-mirror symmetry effect — a signature VJ look.
 Folds the image into N identical mirrored wedges around a centre, with live Segments / Rotation / Zoom / Center controls.
+Creates a new baseCOMP under parent_path holding the source, a single GLSL fold pass, and a Null output.
 Pass input_path (an absolute TOP path) to kaleidoscope an existing visual, or omit it to generate a self-contained noise source that previews on its own.
-Output is a TOP.
+Returns a summary plus a JSON block with the container path, created node paths, the output path, exposed controls, any node errors, warnings, and an inline preview image.

 Input Schema